bbaserdem/matlab/README.md

 ### Source Files

-There are multiple ways of doing this, but I only do the internet installer
+There are multiple ways of doing this, but I only test the internet installer.

 #### Internet Installer